alexmarsella/alexmarsella.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am an Assistant Professor of Economics and Data Analytics at Berry College's Campbell School of Business.
-In May of 2023, I graduated with a PhD in Economics from the John Chambers College of Business and Economics at West Virginia University.
-My research focuses on policy changes in large cities, such as Philadelphia and New York, and how those policy changes affect a variety of outcomes, such as crime, property values, or other economic indicators.
-I have also published research in the field of public choice economics.
+I am an Assistant Professor of Economics and Data Analytics in the Campbell School of Business at Berry College.
+I received my PhD in Economics from West Virginia University in 2023.

-While a graduate student at WVU, I taught a variety of courses including principles of microeconomics, intermediate microeconomics, applied economic research, and causal inference.
-At Berry, I teach courses in economics, business statistics, and data analytics.
-Currently, I am helping to build the relatively new Data Analytics major at Berry College.
-I have recently designed and taught our first ever Causal Inference course for upper-level data analytics and economics majors, along with its pre-requisite course, Intermediate Data Analytics.
+My research focuses on urban economics and applied public policy, with a particular interest in housing markets and the effects of local policy.
+I use causal inference methods to study how changes in housing regulation, land-use policy, short-term rental regulation, and other local policies affect housing affordability and economic activity in cities.

+Much of my recent work focuses on housing and urban regulation.
+In a paper published in the *Journal of Regional Science*, my coauthors and I study the effects of the Minneapolis 2040 Plan, which eliminated single-family-only zoning throughout the city, on house prices.
+In ongoing work currently under review at *Regional Science and Urban Economics*, I examine whether New York City's Local Law 18, which sharply restricted short-term rentals, affected long-term rents.
+My other research on cities has examined the effects of short-term rental restrictions on the hotel industry and place-based policies on violent crime.

+At Berry, I teach courses in economics, business statistics, data analytics, and causal inference.
+I have helped develop Berry's Data Analytics major and designed and taught Intermediate Data Analytics and Causal Inference.
+My teaching emphasizes the application of economic reasoning, statistical programming, and modern empirical methods to real-world questions.